Citizen Research Essentials: A Short Course

 • At your own pacetake breaks whenever you need

-• With your support worker
+• With your support worker or someone else

 • In a group with others

-• Alone or with help – whatever works for you.Accessibility
+• Alone or with help – whatever works for you.

 We've worked hard to make this course accessible to as many people as possible.
-The course includes captions, transcripts, and Auslan interpretation for some videos.
+The course includes captions, transcripts, and Auslan interpretation for the videos.
 However, we know that it won't work for everyone.

 If you need content in Easy English, or if you encounter any barriers, please contact us at inclusivefutures@griffith.edu.au.
 We're committed to providing an inclusive learning experience.